helloSystem/docs/user/components/utilities/install.md

 Start your computer from a helloSystem Live Medium.
 Open the __Install FreeBSD__ utility and follow the instructions on screen.

 The installer starts by presenting a summary of FreeBSD.
 Click on "Continue".
-To install the software, you must agree to the terms of the software license agreemement.
+To install the software, you must agree to the terms of the software license agreement.
 Click on "Continue" to proceed.
 Click on a destination disk on which the operating system should be installed.
 A warning will inform you that the entire disk will be erased.
 Confirm whether you want to do this by clicking on the appropriate button.

 ``` .. warning::
     The **Install FreeBSD** utility will overwrite the entire contents of the selected device, including all of its pre-existing partitions.
 Take extra caution when selecting the target device.